"End Intimate Partner Abuse

 12) What is the cost of the program?

-The program is billed session by session, payable monthly, and the cost range is $175 to $250 per consultation.
+The program is billed session by session, payable monthly, and the cost is $175 to $250 per session.
+A sliding fee scale is available for those who are eligible.

 13) Is this treatment program covered by healthcare insurance?